azzazzel/azzazzel.github.io/_posts/2022-02-09-what_dev_heck.md

 ### Developer Advocacy

 Masquerading the above under a not-so-obvious title?
 Yep, I hear that a lot.
 In fact, I used to think that myself years ago.
 Perhaps that was the intention when it was introduced.
-I have no idea how it came to be, but I can picture a barnstorming session aiming to replace "evangelism" with something embracing praising but free from proselytizing accusations.
+I have no idea how it came to be, but I can picture a brainstorming session aiming to replace "evangelism" with something embracing praising but free from proselytizing accusations.

 Once freed from the negative connotation, though, the term has evolved somewhat surprisingly.
 It has a double meaning which ironically makes it more accurate.
 To describe those, I like to use two of the definitions of the word "advocate" from the Merriam-Webster dictionary: